The Bankrate promise

 The bottom line

-If you’re gearing up for the holiday season and looking for deals to combat inflation, don’t jump too fast at deferred interest promotions.
+If you’re gearing up for the holiday season or just looking for deals to combat inflation, don’t jump too fast at deferred interest promotions.
 You can avoid paying interest if you pay off the entire balance before the promotion ends, but there are pitfalls if you don’t.
 If you do go for such an offer and find you’re carrying a balance when the promotion ends, look for alternative financing to avoid hefty interest charges.